JunyaZ/-/lab10/readme.txt

-In this lab, design your own linked list class to hold a series of integers.
+In this lab, design linked list class to hold a series of integers.
 The class should have member functions for appending, inserting and deleting nodes.
 Don’t forget to add a destructor that destroys the list.
 1. Add a print member function which should display all the values in the linked list.
 2. Add a copy constructor
 3. Add a member function named reverse that rearranges the nodes in the list so their order is reversed.